ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 updated list of things
 updated list of what you can’t yell in a crowded theatre  = #best

-fashion is not cyclical says flat earther%
+fashion is not cyclical says flat earther%  #best #news

 please pay us $100 to deprive you of all sensation = coherence cognizance

-we regret adding a horniness feature to the mood ring = other emotions  we are suspending from the mood ring
+we regret adding a horniness feature to the mood ring = #candidate other emotions  we are suspending from the mood ring

 scientists discover new emotion you’re suppressing %

 this good deed is now being punished
-report: good deed punished %
+report: good deed punished % #news

-to fight or flight: a quiz = (get feedback)
+to fight or flight: a quiz = (get feedback) #best

 hey doc it’s me achilles and uhhhh which heel was it again= surgeons notes on the successful achilles heel repair on our dear greek friend